API Reference · v1

 Play types

-When calling POST /v1/nba/clips/match, use one of these canonical play type strings for best match quality.
+When calling POST /v1/:sport/clips/match, use one of these canonical play type strings for best match quality.
 Play types also appear in the playType array on each clip.

 dunk